Controls

 </Style>

-<Button Style="{StaticResource CaptionButtonStyle}" Text="Save" />
+<Button Style="{StaticResource CaptionButtonStyle}" Content="Save" />

-<Button Style="{StaticResource CaptionButtonStyle}" Content="Explicit content" Text="Ignored here" />
+<Button Style="{StaticResource CaptionButtonStyle}" Content="Explicit content" />

 Input and interaction